-Each non-employee director received an amount equal to \$3,000 in fiscal year 2023 for each Board meeting attended in person, as well as reimbursement for all associated travel expenses, and \$1,000 for each telephonic Board meeting and each in-person or telephonic committee meeting attended provided it was not in conjunction with a duly convened Board meeting.
-Other than the Chairman of the Audit Committee, who in fiscal year 2023 received \$1,000 for each committee meeting attended and an annual retainer of \$4,000 for other services performed in his capacity as Chairman of the Audit Committee, the non-employee directors did not receive fees for any other director services during fiscal year 2023.
+Each non-employee director received an amount equal to \$3,000 in fiscal year 2024 for each Board meeting attended in person, as well as reimbursement for all associated travel expenses, and \$1,000 for each telephonic Board meeting and each in-person or telephonic committee meeting attended provided it was not in conjunction with a duly convened Board meeting.
+Other than the Chairman of the Audit Committee, who in fiscal year 2024 received \$1,000 for each committee meeting attended and an annual retainer of \$4,000 for other services performed in his capacity as Chairman of the Audit Committee, the non-employee directors did not receive fees for any other director services during fiscal year 2024.
 These amounts were determined and approved during a telephonic meeting held on April 24, 2006, by the Nomination and Governance Committee based on their prior experience and ratified by the Compensation Committee.
 In the future, any adjustments to non-employee director compensation will be approved by the Compensation Committee.
-Our Chairman of the Board, V. Gordon Clemons, received \$72,000 in fiscal year 2023 for director services, including attending Board meetings.
+Our Chairman of the Board, V. Gordon Clemons, received \$72,000 in fiscal year 2024 for director services, including attending Board meetings.

 Pursuant to the change to our Omnibus Incentive Plan approved by stockholders at our 2011 annual stockholders meeting, the Board eliminated the automatic option grant program under the Omnibus Incentive Plan and replaced it with the discretionary option grant program for non-employee directors.
-Consequently, during fiscal year 2022 each non-employee director, Messrs.
-Hamerslag, Hoops, Jessup, Michael and Ms. Macino, received stock option grants for 2,500 shares on August 4, 2022 at an exercise price equal to the fair market value on such date.
+Consequently, during fiscal year 2024 each non-employee director, Messrs.
+Hamerslag, Hoops, Jessup, Michael and Ms. Macino, received stock option grants for 500 shares on August 10, 2023 at an exercise price equal to the fair market value on such date.
 Each such grant has a maximum term of ten years measured from the grant date, and becomes exercisable in a series of four equal and successive installments over the optionee's period of service on the Board, with the first such installment to become exercisable 12 months after the grant date.
-On the date of the Annual Meeting, the Compensation Committee expects to grant each non-employee director a discretionary stock option to purchase 2,500 shares of common stock at an exercise price equal to the fair market value on such date.
+On the date of the Annual Meeting, the Compensation Committee expects to grant each non-employee director (other than Ms. Macino who is not standing for re-election as a member of the Board) a discretionary stock option to purchase 500 shares of common stock at an exercise price equal to the fair market value on such date.
 Each such grant will have a maximum term of ten years measured from the grant date, and will become exercisable in a series of four equal and successive installments over the optionee's period of service on the Board, with the first such installment to become exercisable twelve months after the grant date.

-The following table provides information regarding the total compensation that was granted or paid during fiscal year 2023 to each of our directors:
+The following table provides information regarding the total compensation that was granted or paid during fiscal year 2024 to each of our directors: